Is Carbonic (H2CO3) an acid or base? Weak or Strong - Conjugate base

 - It is used to transport carbon dioxide in the blood.

 - It is also used in the production of soft drinks.

 - Is H2CO3 an acid or base?
-H2CO3 is an acid because on dissociation in aqueous solution it liberates some H+ ion or proton that shows its acidic nature.
+H2CO3 is an acid.
+Because on dissociation in aqueous solution, it liberates some H+ ion, which shows its acidic nature.

-- Is H2CO3 (Carbonic) strong acid or weak acid?
-H2CO3 is a weak acid because it contains fewer hydrogen ions in its aqueous solution as it only dissociates partially in the water.
+- H2CO3 is a weak acid.
+Because it contains fewer hydrogen ions in its aqueous solution as it only dissociates partially in the water.

 - Carbonic acid is a dibasic acid because when one mole of it is dissolved in water, it furnishes two hydrogen ions.